mohitpai/journey-optimizer.en/help/using/building-journeys/wait-activity.md

 Also note that if two different waits are in parallel, the one occurring first will be prioritized, regardless of its vertical position.
 For example, if a 1-hour wait is above and a 30-minute wait is below, after 30 minutes, the 30-minute wait will be processed.

-You can define a condition if you want to restrict the wait to a certain population.

 >[!NOTE]
 >
 >The maximum wait duration is 30 days.